Growing Kentucky Blue Pole Bean Garden Seeds

 - Row Spacing: 30-36"

-- Soil Preference: Loose soil, PH level of 6 to 7 preferred, cannot germinate in cold soil so best to sow in late spring
+- Soil Preference: Loose soil, PH of 6-7, soil must be warm to germinate, grow in late spring

 Seeds Per Package: